 We'll defend your rights.

-All drug charges are serious but you do have a right to advocacy and legal representation.
+All drug charges are serious, but you do have a right to advocacy and legal representation.
 Whether it’s for the possession, use or supply of a prohibited drug, there will be specific legal ‘elements’ the prosecution will be required to prove to substantiate any drug charges brought against you.
 These charges must be proven beyond a reasonable doubt.
-These elements have been established by both the legislation and are interpreted by court precedent.
+These elements have been established by the legislation and interpreted by court precedent.
 Outlined below are the different drug offences you may be charged with.
 Have a read and then speak to a lawyer immediately.

 Proving beyond a reasonable doubt the known possession of a prohibited substance requires demonstrating that:

 an illegal substance was found in a person’s ‘control or ‘custody’, and